RationAI/xopat/plugins/README.md

 # Plugins

-Dynamic `PHP` scripting allows for painless plugin creation and insertion.
+Dynamic `PHP` scripting allows for painless plugin creation, insertion and dependency deduction.
 A plugin must be in its own folder placed here (`./plugins/`).
 Inside, one file must exist (otherwise the plugin won't load):

 ### `include.json`